ysskrishna/libmate/README.md

 # Library Management System

-A comprehensive system for managing library operations and user interactions.
+A full stack application for a library book vending application.
+It is designed to manage book inventories, and member management, ensuring a seamless experience for borrowing and returning books through automated vending machines.

 ## Features